No, you can’t get pregnant just by swallowing semen. The only way for pregnancy to occur is if sperm comes in direct contact with the vagina.

 - whether they accidentally spread semen from your anus to your vagina after ejaculation

-The best way to prevent this from happening is to ensure that your partner cleans the ejaculate off of their penis before switching to vaginal penetration.
-This will also reduce your risk for a urinary tract infection.
+The best way to prevent this from happening is to ensure that your partner cleans ejaculate off of their penis before switching to vaginal penetration.
+This will also reduce your risk of a urinary tract infection.

-It’s also a good idea to before switching to vaginal penetration to avoid spreading intestinal parasites and bacteria that are found in feces.
+It’s also a good idea to wash the penis before switching to vaginal penetration to avoid spreading intestinal parasites and bacteria found in feces.

-On average, outside condoms — the ones worn on the penis — are effective at preventing pregnancy.
+On average, outside condoms — the ones worn on the penis — are 87 percent effective at preventing pregnancy.

 This means that 13 out of every 100 people relying on outside condoms will become pregnant.

-On average, inside condoms — the ones inserted into the vagina — are at preventing pregnancy.
+On average, inside condoms — the ones inserted into the vagina — are 79 percent effective at preventing pregnancy.

 This means that 21 out of every 100 people relying on inside condoms will become pregnant.